Promote your next event without tapping into your fundraising budget

-If you are looking to start promoting via social media, one helpful tip would be to start by creating a content calendar with dates for posting reminders about your event, ticket sales, and more.
 Aside from creating posts on the different platforms, you can also create event pages that are easy for supporters to share with their friends and family.
 It’s a great way to get the word out there, encourage more people to attend your event, and share clear call to actions.

-Many organizations also choose to create a hashtag for their fundraiser—especially if it is a yearly event.
-This is an easy—and of course zero-cost – way to boost awareness about your event on social media, and centralize all information and social posts about the event in one place online.
-When potential attendees look up the hashtag, they can see all of your social communications and what others are posting about the event.
+Many nonprofit organizations will create a hashtag for their fundraiser—especially if it is a yearly event.
+This is an easy—and of course free—way to boost awareness about your event on social media, and centralize all the information and social posts about the event in one place.
+When potential attendees look up the hashtag, they will be able to see all of your social communications and what others are posting about the event.

 Your nonprofit organization can also spread the word about the next event to relevant audiences when they search and use social media.

 For example, Google Ads offers a grant program for help nonprofit advertise online.